I have been researching and writing about consumer electronics for over 13 years.

 Why Would You Choose an Electric Corner Fireplace?

 Electric fireplaces add a lot of ambiance to a room as well as additional heat.
 For this reason, they can be both charming and functional.
-However, there are a number of attributes about these design pieces that make them even more desirable.
+However, these design pieces have a number of attributes that make them even more desirable.

 - Electric fireplaces can be added after the fact.
 If you move into an existing apartment, condo, or home that has no fireplace, these models can easily be added.

 - Electric fireplaces generally require no professional installation.
 In most instances, minimal assembly is required and the unit merely plugs into a standard wall outlet.

 - They are affordable.
 These fireplaces don't require masonry or construction.
 They also don't require the added expense of gas, propane, or even firewood.
 They are very energy efficient.

 - They are safe.
 An electric fireplace produces no fumes, smoke, sparks or even odors.
 They vent heat forward and up and can be set up against a wall with no problem.

 - They don't take up much space.
-The units are ideal for small spaces, they sit flush against the wall and have a slim profile.
-Electric corner fireplaces in can be useful since corners are often underutilized anyway.
+The units are ideal for small spaces.
+They sit flush against the wall and have a slim profile.
+Electric corner fireplaces can be useful since corners are often underutilized anyway.

 - They are flexible.
 These appliances can easily be relocated to another room or a different area of a room with little effort.
 If you choose to rearrange things you don't have to work around these fireplaces, they can move as well to suit your needs.
 In fact, some of the models allow you to convert a corner fireplace into a flat wall fireplace within minutes.